-EEZ’s remarks do not stand and gas from the south will reach Serbia18.
-January 2020. / News Serbia Energy
+EEZ’s remarks do not stand and gas from the south will reach Serbia, News Serbia Energy

 In order to provide another direction of supplying its market with gas, Serbia has joined the project of construction of the Turkish Stream pipeline, which will deliver gas from Russia, via Turkey and Bulgaria, to our country and then to Hungary and Austria.